openliero/lierolibre/README.txt

 To switch between different window sizes, use F6, F7 and F8, to switch to fullscreen, use F5 or Alt+Enter.

-The copied file 'settings/liero.txt' is a plain text file containing all the game variables, this file is intented to be modified, go wild!
+The copied file 'settings\lierocfg.txt' is a plain text file containing all the game variables, this file is intented to be modified, go wild!
 Some things are likely to not work (make the game refuse to start, or crash) though:
   !
 Appending/Deleting elements